huangpufan/spec-kit-design-execute/templates/commands/design.md

      * **Alternatives Considered**: Other approaches and why they were rejected (especially if simpler)
      * **Approval Status**: Include Status (DRAFT/PENDING/APPROVED), Approved By, and Approval Date fields

-5. **Design Delivery**:
+6. **Design Delivery**:
    - Create the design document and inform user of its location
    - State: "Design document created at [location].
 You can review it and request adjustments if needed, or use `/execute` when ready to implement."
    - Make any requested adjustments promptly

 ## 🚨 KEY RULES:

-1. **BE EFFICIENT** - Complete the entire analysis and design creation in minimal interactions.
-Don't ask unnecessary questions.
+1. **BE EFFICIENT** - Complete the analysis and design with minimal interactions.

-2. **ONLY STOP FOR REAL ISSUES** - Only pause if you encounter critical ambiguities that genuinely block design creation.
+2. **ONE MANDATORY ALIGNMENT CHECK** - After investigation and before writing the design doc, present a consolidated "Proposed Design" and wait for the user's decision once.
+Outside of this checkpoint, only pause for real issues.

 3. **NO FAKE INTERACTIONS** - Never write "The user says..." or assume responses.
 All user input must be real.